jocialmedia/how-to-validate-names/README.md

 - If possible for the letters I will use simple names.
 So instead for "ß" instead of "Franz-Josef Strauß" who has a double-barrel first name I will use composer Johann Strauß.
 Or instead of [Lina Gálvez Muñoz](https://www.europarl.europa.eu/meps/de/197702/LINA_GALVEZ+MUNOZ/home) I will use [Jordi Cañas](https://www.europarl.europa.eu/meps/de/126644/JORDI_CANAS/home)

 The current work in progress version of the data set can be accessed [here](/src/assets/test-data.json).

+### 4.3.
+Test data real cases

+I also started a collection of test cases based on the countless examples from articles and other online mentions.

+The current work in progress version of the data set can be accessed [here](/src/assets/test-data-real-cases.json).

 ## 5. Further Reading